 Peris’s sporting career was characterised by perseverance.
 Regardless of the setbacks she faced, she pushed through to her end goal.

 Her unwavering dedication to hockey paid off, and in 1996 she attended the Atlanta Olympics with the Australian Hockeyroos.
 In the final game they faced South Korea, winning 3–1, and Peris became the first Aboriginal person to win an Olympic gold medal.

 In 1997, Peris was named the Northern Territory Young Australian of the Year.
 She also received the Order of Australia for service to sport as a gold medallist at the Atlanta Olympic Games.

 Peris's sporting dreams didn’t stop there.
 Peris retired from hockey and switched to track and field, aiming to compete in the 1998 Commonwealth Games and the 2000 Sydney Olympics.

-Though Peris's wins at the Commonwealth Games should have been a highlight of her career, the press criticised her for failing to assist fellow Australian Melinda Gainsford-Taylor who collapsed injured close to the finish line of the 200m sprint.
+Peris's wins at the Commonwealth Games should have been a highlight of her career.
+However, the press criticised her for failing to assist fellow Australian Melinda Gainsford-Taylor, who collapsed injured close to the finish line of the 200m sprint.

 Drained, Peris joined her father, John Christophersen, in the bush to reconnect to her country and her culture.